InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 completion and your presentation pitch.
 Don't be afraid, the judges know which study year you're in, so they will know what your expected level of knowledge is.

+#### What about the rights to my work?

+Anything you write, build or create belongs to you!

+#### Are there any prizes?

+Yes!
+Although prizes are not the driver behind hacking there will be some cool surprises for the winning team.

 #### I still have more questions.